compulim/react-define-as-custom-element/README.md

 ### Does it support React Native?

-No, custom elements is a HTML technology and is not available for UI component written in React Native.
+No, custom elements is a HTML technology and is only available in modern browsers.

 ### TypeScript is complaining about the custom element